isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 Pupils who wish to take up MEP must first meet the entry requirement of the Express courses in the selected school.

-All interested applicants (apart from DSA-MEP students) will sit for a Selection exercise on **6 Jan 2023 (Friday)**.
+All interested applicants (apart from DSA-MEP students) will sit for a Selection exercise on **beginning of January**.
 The Selection exercise comprises:

 1. A listening test
 2. An aural test